onlinetrainingusa/python-online-training/README.md

 Python certifications are widely recognized in the tech industry, serving as a testament to your skills and commitment to mastering the language.
 Employers often look for certified Python developers as it assures them of a candidate's proficiency.

 2. Career Advancement:
-Whether you're just starting or looking to advance your career, a Python certification can open doors to a range of opportunities.
+Whether you're just starting or looking to advance your career, a <a href="https://www.h2kinfosys.com/courses/python-online-training/">Python certification</a> can open doors to a range of opportunities.
 From entry-level positions to specialized roles in data science, machine learning, and web development, certified Python developers are in high demand.

 3. Skill Validation:
 Earning a Python certification is not merely about completing a course; it's about validating your skills.
 It demonstrates your ability to write clean, efficient code, solve problems, and apply Python in real-world scenarios.